 - 1/8 tsp paprika

 - a pinch of dried thyme

 - a pinch of cayenne or white pepper

-- Alternatively, you can roast the garlic ahead of time and store in the fridge for up to four days, and simply whip this up whenever your ready for some serious dippage.
+Alternatively, you can roast the garlic ahead of time and store in the fridge for up to four days, and simply whip this up whenever you’re ready for some serious dippage.
 I typically roast a few bulbs and use the golden cloves in recipes throughout the week.

 Once the garlic is ready, the cloves should practically be bursting from the bulb.
 Remove anywhere from half the cloves to all the cloves in the entire head of garlic and blend together with the olive oil using a food processor or blender.

 Add the herbs and seasoning blend and let it sit so the flavors can infuse the olive oil.
 You can dig in after 20 minutes or give it an hour or so, totally up to you!